namedotcom/namecom-mcp/README.md

    - Restart Claude Desktop after configuration changes
    - Verify the command is `npx` and args are `["namecom-mcp"]`
 6. **MCP Inspector Connection Issues**:
-   - For NPM installation, use: `npx @modelcontextprotocol/inspector npx namecom-mcp`
+   - Make sure to include your credentials: `NAME_USERNAME=your-username NAME_TOKEN=your-token npx @modelcontextprotocol/inspector namecom-mcp`
-   - Check that your environment variables are set correctly
+   - Check that your credentials are correct and match your configured environment (test vs production)

 ### npm Installation Issues